Skip to main content

 const result = JSON.parse(text);

-Use JSON-like payloads when your target contract is ordinary app data.
+Use JSON-like payloads when your action reply shape is ordinary app data.

 Send text